laminlabs/lamindb-docker/README.md

 You will need to have `Docker` and `docker compose` installed on your system.
 The easiest way is to install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-In the root of this repository, put a `.env` file with your lamin.ai password
+In the root of the directory where your `Dockerfile` is contained (e.g. [here](configurations/aws-bionty-jupyter-postgres/)), put a `.env` file with your lamin.ai password:

 ```
 # .env
 LAMIN_PASSWORD=**********************
 ```

-Build image
+Build image:

 ```
 $ docker compose build
 ```

-Launch a Jupyter notebook on top of stack
+Launch a Jupyter notebook on top of stack:

 ```
 $ docker compose up
 ```

-This will create a notebook launched in the container that can be accessed via localhost:8888 (make sure you don't have duplicate Jupyter notebooks running on that port)
+This will create a notebook launched in the container that can be accessed via localhost:8888 (make sure you don't have duplicate Jupyter notebooks running on that port).

+## Configurations

+### aws-bionty-jupyter-postgres

+This installs components for connecting to AWS, Bionty, Jupyter Notebook Tracking & Postgres.

-## Configuration
+## Components

 ### AWS